This article was last updated on: October 2018

-And hell no, I was going for my old soviet Aeroplane and my “weird” stuff that picked my curiosity in such a way.
+And hell no, I was going for my old soviet Airplane and the “weird” stuff that picked my curiosity in such a way.
 So I arrived in Pyongyang from Beijing on-board an Air Koryo Ilyushin Il-62.
-And until now it’s been one of the most remarkable flights I’ve had.
+And so far, it’s been one of the most remarkable flights I’ve had.

 August 2018 update: Air China announced on June 2018 they would restart flying to Pyongyang, who knows until when.

-Beijing was my starting point, the city were all the arrangements were made.
+Beijing was my starting point, the city where all the arrangements were made.

-To reach Beijing I took the Medellin-Miami-Los Angeles-Tokyo-Nagoya-Osaka-Kyoto-Nagoya-Tokyo-Ibaraki-Shanghai-Beijing route in a myriad of Aeroplanes, airlines, car, bus, and even Shinkansen.
+To reach Beijing I took the Medellin-Miami-Los Angeles-Tokyo-Nagoya-Osaka-Kyoto-Nagoya-Tokyo-Ibaraki-Shanghai-Beijing route in a myriad of Airplanes, airlines, car, bus, and even Shinkansen.

 But Beijing is reachable from Medellin with only one stopover in less than two days if you’re in a hurry.

 That was another trip I made on my way to North Korea, but that’s material for other articles.
 For the time being, let’s carry on here.